-Australia to USA: Open for application on February 1 to March 15 each year.
+Australia to USA: Open for application on January 1 to March 31.

-USA to Australia: Open for application on September 1 to October 15 each year.
+USA to Australia: Open for application on August 1 to October 13.

-To be eligible to apply for an Undergraduate or Graduate Veteran Scholarship in the Australia to USA direction, applicants must:
+To be eligible to apply for the Undergraduate or Graduate Veterans’ Scholarship in the Australia to USA direction, applicants must:

 - Be an honorably discharged post 9/11 military veteran from Australia;

-- Be an Australian citizen or permanent resident (dual US citizens/permanent residents are not eligible);
+- Be an Australian citizen or permanent resident (dual citizens are not eligible);

 - Be a recognized member of an Indigenous Australian or Torres Strait Islander community;